tasmota/docs/docs/LVGL.md

 This example uses the [M5Stack Fire](https://docs.m5stack.com/en/core/fire) device.

 Use the following template to define the relevant SPI GPIOs.
-Also set one of the unsued GPIOs to `Option A3`.
+Also set one of the unused GPIOs to `Option A3`.

 The complete configuration for M5Stack Fire is: